marcelovani/bfd/README.md

 INTRODUCTION
 ======

-This project aims to provide a Drupal theme fully integrated into [Bootstrap 4][9].
+This project aims to provide a pragmatic Drupal theme fully integrated into [Bootstrap 4][9].

 This theme aims to provide users with **the best possible experience out of the box**, right after Drupal installation: All native Drupal blocks